The Malachy Prophecies and "Peter the Roman"

-There is one private Roman Catholic prophetic writing that, if taken at face value, points to seemingly Pope Francis as being the last pope.
-And this is the famous list of popes that an Irish Bishop claimed to get from a vision.
+There is one private Roman Catholic prophetic writing that, if taken at face value, seemingly pointed to Pope Francis as being the last pope--but he was not.
+And this is the famous list of popes that a Roman Catholic Irish Bishop claimed to get from a vision.
 And the last one named on the list, is the one that is supposed to follow Pope Benedict--this last pontiff is referred to (in English) as Peter the Roman.

 In the 12th century, a bishop (who was later canonized as a saint by Rome) named Malachy predicted, with what some believe is complete accuracy, every pope since 1143.
 When Malachy’s list became public in the 16th century, it was considered to have been so accurate in predicting the 12th – 16th century pontiffs, that some thought it that it had not been written until the 16th century.
 Some still claim that today.